 Nucleoside and nucleotide analogues come in pills.
 They stop the virus from replicating.
 The pills have very few side effects, and even patients with cirrhosis can take them.
 However, patients need to take their pills every day, for several years and sometimes a lifetime.
-If the virus becomes resistant to one type of pill, it might stop working, and another, different drug will need to be added to their treatment to get the virus back under control.
-Your doctor should monitor your viral load (HBV DNA) to make sure that your treatment works.
+If the virus becomes resistant to one type of pill, it might stop working, and another, different drug will need to be added to the treatment to get the virus back under control.
+Your doctor should monitor your viral load (hepatitis B DNA) to make sure that your treatment works.
 Do not forget to take your pills, even if you feel well.
 If you miss many doses or stop treatment too early, the disease might become worse than it was before.
-Make sure that you will have access to medication for several years before you start treatment with pills.
+If possible, make sure that you will have access to medication for several years before you start treatment with pills.

 Hepatitis C Treatment

-In many countries, the second quarter of 2011 marked the arrival of a new current standard of care for people with HCV genotype 1; Boceprevir (Victrelis) and Telaprevir (Incivek), which are protease inhibitors taken orally and added to the Pegylated interferon alfa and ribavirin combination treatment, have been launched in different countries given their significantly higher success rates.
+In many countries, the second quarter of 2011 marked the arrival of a new current standard of care for people with hepatitis C genotype 1; Boceprevir (Victrelis) and Telaprevir (Incivek/Incivo), which are protease inhibitors taken orally and added to the pegylated interferon alfa and ribavirin combination treatment, have been launched in different countries given their significantly higher success rates.

-Pegylated interferon alfa and ribavirin: this is still being used as first line therapy choice for HCV patients with genotypes 2,3,4,5 and 6.
-It is also being used to treat HCV genotype 1 patients in countries where the new protease inhibitors have not been approved yet or where decisions on how to commission the drugs have not been taken yet.
+Pegylated interferon alfa and ribavirin: this is still being used as first line therapy choice for hepatitis C patients with genotypes 2,3,4,5 and 6.
+It is also being used to treat hepatitis C genotype 1 patients in countries where the new protease inhibitors have not been approved yet or where decisions on how to commission the drugs have not been taken yet.